 *Supplies and compensation for this post provided by Jo-Ann Fabric and Craft Stores.
 All content, photography, and opinions are my own.*

-To start, sand any rough edges of the wooden board with fine grit sandpaper.
+To start our DIY string art project, sand any rough edges of the wooden board with fine grit sandpaper.

 Measure board to determine desired name size.
 Print name onto paper in desired size.